Azure/device-simulation-dotnet/docs/API_SPECS_SIMULATIONS.md

       "$type": "Simulation;1",
       "$uri": "/v1/simulations/1",
       "$created": "2018-08-31T00:30:00+00:00",
-      "$modified": "2018-08-31T00:30:00+00:00"
+      "$modified": "2018-08-31T00:35:00+00:00"
   }
 }
 ```

-There are some read-only properties in the api response. `Running` is a calculated property implying whether the simulation is currently running.
-The `StoppedTime` is the time when the simulation was manually stopped before it's scheduled `EndTime`. `PreprovisionedIoTHubMetricsUrl` implies whether the simulation is currently running using the `PreprovisionedIoTHub`.
-'PreprovisionedIoTHubMetricsUrl' is the url to navigate to the IoT Hub metrics page.
+There are some read-only properties in the api response.
+* `Running` is a calculated property, reporting whether the simulation is
+  currently running.
+* `StoppedTime` is the time when the simulation was manually
+  stopped before it's scheduled `EndTime`.
+* `PreprovisionedIoTHubInUse`: whether the simulation ran or is running
+  using the Azure IoT Hub created during the solution deployment.
+* 'PreprovisionedIoTHubMetricsUrl': the url to navigate to the IoT Hub
+  metrics page.

-`Statistics` is another set of read only properties which provides different set of counters at a given time.
-When the simulation is stopped, the current values for `TotalMessagesSent` and `AverageMessagesPerSecond` are updated in storage.
-Rest of the properties under `Statistics` are read only.
+* `Statistics` is a set of read only properties providing counters
+  at a given time.
+When the simulation is stopped, the current values
+  for `TotalMessagesSent` and `AverageMessagesPerSecond` are retrieved from
+  storage.

 ## Start simulation